andrew/ultimate-awesome/README.md

 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.
-- [cybersecurity-free-tutorials](https://github.com/labex-labs/cybersecurity-free-tutorials) - Practice Cybersecurity Free Tutorials | This repo collects 73 of free tutorials for Cybersecurity.
-Cybersecurity is crucial in our increasingly connected world.
-This Skill Tree presents a comprehensive learning path for aspiring security professionals.
-Starting from the basics, it guides you thro.
 - [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
 - [awesome-saas](https://github.com/lendai/awesome-saas) - 😎 Awesome list for everyone building SaaS.